Gold Coast Australia

 I once heard TIP described as : To Insure Perfection!

-So I guess if you are looking for a great service why not try tipping beforehand and letting them know what your expectations are!
+If you are looking for a great service, why not try tipping beforehand and letting them know what your expectations are!

 It's not a guarantee, but the theory is they will be wondering what you might give them afterwards and so will bend over backwards to give them what you want!